 Even though Hawaii is popular globally for its aerial and affable humpbacks, several other species of rarely-seen whales are seen in Hawaii as well.

-Let’s have a look at some of the most popular species of whales that can be sighted during the whale watching season:
+Let’s have a look at some of the most popular species of whales that can be sighted during a Kauai whale watching tour:

 Amid the whale watching season, it isn’t a question of if you’ll see humpbacks—but instead, which ones to you’ll see.

 Hawaii is home to the world’s most dense population of North Pacific humpback whales, who make the 6-week journey from Alaska to Hawaii to rest, give birth, and mate.

 Some of the most frequently seen moves from humpback whales are spy hops, tail slaps, pec slaps, or breaches.
 Even though it is not legal to approach within hundred yards (since the humpback whales are heavily protected), there is a slight chance that you might end up “getting mugged” in case the whales swim over for a visit.

 Like sleek, long, black torpedoes navigating their way through the ocean, it is always thrilling to experience pilot whales in Hawaiian waters.

 While short-finned pilot whales usually spend most of their time in offshore, deep waters, they are known to randomly explore the waters off the leeward coastline of Maui.